Why are employee networks the organizational form of tomorrow (actually of today)?

 Hiring new employees triggers an extensive process (“new employee”).
 The personnel department requires personal data.
 And the new employee needs his equipment (office furniture, car, software/hardware, mobile phone, etc.).
-A colleague would like to simplify this process with Microsoft Forms and Flow.
+A colleague would like to simplify this process with Microsoft Forms and Power Automate (former Flow).

 Although I’m already working intensively with some Office 365 tools, I couldn’t answer my colleague’s request.
 So far, I’ve only used “ready-to-use” flows, but haven’t created any new ones yet.
 Nevertheless, I was sure that we had the know-how in the company.

 The right colleague is only a few clicks away – 26.07.

 There is a colleague with the necessary knowledge and I will find him.
 In similar situations I have had good experiences with the Yammer group “Early Adopters”.
 To reach more colleagues, I translate the question and post it on Yammer.

 After seven minutes the first comment is written.
 By the end of the day, three colleagues had replied who wanted to help.
 In addition, there is a note from a C-level manager who wishes to transfer the finished solution to other areas.

 One working day later, the colleague who asked the question visualized the “New Employee” workflow on Yammer and discussed the first approaches to a solution.

 We agree to offer an open webinar and then share the recording via Microsoft Stream.
 The appointment is organized via the Outlook plugin FindTime.

 Webinar and implementation – 05.08.